-Guardrails provide protection from falls.
+Guard rails provide protection from falls.
 Generally, they are required on balconies, stairs, ramps, and landings that are above 30″ high.
-Top rail heights must be 36″ high (in most states) for residential and 42″ high for commercial.
+In most states, top rails must be 36″ high for residential buildings and 42″ high for commercial.

-Handrails are a horizontal or sloping rail intended for grasping by the hand for guidance or support.
+Handrails are horizontal or sloped rails intended for grasping by the hand for guidance or support.
 Handrail heights should be between 34-36″ above the nose of the tread.

 Guard Rail Openings:

-Where guard rails are required on balconies, openings in the railings are restricted to an area no larger than what a 4″ sphere will pass.
+Where guard rails are required on balconies, openings in the railings are restricted to an area that can prevent the passage of a sphere with a 4″ diameter.
 On stairs, the sphere size is slightly larger (see illustration below).
 In the current IBC and IRC codes, the 4″ ball rule is not a test “under load” rule.
-The interpretation of this the dimensional test can vary so you should always consult with your local code official before starting your project.
+The interpretation of the dimensional test can vary, so you should always consult with your local code official before starting your project.

 Post-to-post spacing, post rigidity, and cable tension all work together in a system to prevent a 4″ diameter sphere from passing through the cables.
 We space our cables 3″ apart and recommend a maximum post-to post-spacing of 42″.
 See illustration below.